 Miriam joined the Service as Director of Human Resouces in October 2016 after 15 years in the local health sector and having also worked within HR in the private sector.
 Her most recent role was as Deputy Director of HR and Diversity at Humber NHS Foundation Trust.

 As Director of Human Resources at Humberside Fire and Rescue Service, Miriam is responsible for all areas of HR, organisational development and occupational health.

 Director of Public Safety - Paul McCourt

-Paul Joined Humberside Fire and Rescue Service in 1999 as a graduate and started in his first posting on Red Watch at Immingham in North East Lincolnshire.
+Paul Joined Humberside Fire and Rescue Service in 1999 and started in his first posting on Red Watch at Immingham West fire station.

-Paul was appointed Director of Public Safety on 30 November 2017 and he is responsible for Community Safety, Business Safety and Road Safety, looking at the prevention of fires and the protection of the public.
+Paul was promoted to Director of Public Safety in November 2017 and he is responsible for community safety, business safety and road safety, looking at the prevention of fires and the protection of the public.